Koenkk/zigbee2mqtt.io/docs/guide/installation/01_linux.md

 sudo apt-get install -y nodejs git make g++ gcc
 ```

+Note: the above doesn't work on ubuntu.
-Alternate procedure using snap store:
+Alternate procedure using snap store for ubuntu or similar:
 ```bash
 # Install latest nodejs from snap store
 # The --classic argument is required here as Node.js needs full access to your system in order to be useful.